capstanlqc/omegat-guides/docs/tec-cb-ome-faq.md

 ## In omegaT is it possible to search for translation by the target?
 Or it’s only possible by source?

 The answer is yes.
-Press **Ctrl+F** on your keyboard (without selecting anything in the source segment).
+Press ++ctrl+f++ on your keyboard (without selecting anything in the source segment).
 The search window opens.
 Type the text in your language you are searching for and press the** Search** button.

 [<img src="https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:search_chinese.jpg" class="media" alt="" width="500" />](https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:search_chinese.jpg)